TO ORDER A MUSICAL CONCEPTS KIT OR INDIVIDUAL PARTS

 SHIPPING - A FEW MINUTES READING MAY SAVE HOURS GRIEVING

-Careful packaging, with an understanding of risks encountered with carriers, is essential.
+GENERAL: Careful packaging, with an understanding of risks encountered with carriers, is essential.
 When you understand that your product could fall five feet at some point in the shipping process, you get a new respect for careful packaging.
 It's hard to "over pack" your product.
+If we deem your packaging inadequate we reserve the right to re-package the product safely for the return shipment and charge a nominal fee for our service including the cost of materials and time.

 When a PROPERLY DESIGNED package is dropped, it allows for some movement of the device enclosed within the packaging material.
-This allows the energy of the fall to dissipate over a short period of time and distance.
+This allows the energy of the fall to dissipate over a short period of time and distance when a dropped package hits the ‘ground’.
 It is risky to package a product inside stiff materials.
-For instance, placing stiff Styrofoam® board all around the product results in only slight absorption of kinetic energy by the packaging, but the instant stop of the product is a potential hazard.
-You'll note that most products come with the ends in a foam material while the bulk of the product is suspended in the carton.
+For instance, placing stiff Styrofoam® board all around the product results in only slight absorption of kinetic energy by the packaging.
+The instant stop of the product as it impacts a surface is a potential hazard.
+You'll note that most products come with the ends supported in a foam material while the bulk of the product is suspended in the carton with air around it.
 This technique allows the packaging to slightly deform, avoiding excess absorption of the impact force by the device.
-Remember if dropped on a corner, a small area, the force is sufficient to cause considerable deformation of that area.
+Remember if dropped on a corner which is a small area, the force is sufficient to cause considerable deformation of the external package in that area and the possibility of internal damage.

 Packaging Carton

-Original shipping boxes are usually the best.
+Original shipping boxes are usually the best unless they are “worn out”.
 They are designed specifically for your product.
 If you don't have the original package we recommend that products ship in "double wall" cardboard cartons.
 Single wall cartons have far less strength.
 Unfortunately "single wall" is the kind you often find at office supply stores.
 Alternately you can get a single wall carton that is just big enough to act as a skin to another single wall carton.
 That dramatically improves crush strength.
 We recommend that all products have a minimum of two inches clearance from all carton surfaces.

 Packaging Material